 It would be reckless to dismiss a person’s right to privacy simply because they own a company, but it would also be naive to believe that everyone is doing business with good intentions.
 There are well-documented examples of anonymous company ownership enabling vast sums of money to be laundered internationally, as opaque corporate vehicles are used to steal money from one jurisdiction and hide it in another.
 With the World Bank and the United Nations Office on Drugs and Crime (UNODC) research indicating that over a 30-year period, 70 percent of the biggest corruption cases involved anonymous companies, it’s easy enough to argue that the public has a legitimate interest in identifying which companies are not playing by the rules.

 Privacy or Public Interest: Making the Case for Public Information on Company Ownership takes on the legal aspects of the privacy argument, dissecting the meaning of ‘privacy’ and the principles of data protection and interrogating the need for beneficial ownership transparency through that lens.
 The results of this analysis show that transparency over beneficial ownership information would not interfere with individual privacy rights if the disclosure is legal, legitimate and proportionate.
-A longer, technical paper with the full research and findings will be launched on April 19, 2019.
+A longer, technical paper with the full research and findings will be launched in mid-May 2019.